pablo-ta/Autogrid-Experiments/README.md

 **Score\/Timesteps**:Obtained those two metrics we will compute the score over the timestep, reflecting the operation cost per 5 minutes of operation, so we can see if the agents that manage to stay "alive" longer incur in bigger operational costs.

- # Experiment results:

-This are the plots and table from each expriment **plots** folder.

  ## PPO extended experiment